5-cube: Related polytopes

 It is a part of an infinite hypercube family.
-The dual of a 5-cube is the 5-orthoplex, of the infinite family of orthoplexes.
+The dual of a penteract is the 5-orthoplex, of the infinite family of orthoplexes.

 Applying an alternation operation, deleting alternating vertices of the 5-cube, creates another uniform 5-polytope, called a 5-demicube, which is also part of an infinite family called the demihypercubes.

-The 5-cube can be seen as an order-3 tesseractic honeycomb on a 4-sphere.
+The penteract can be seen as an order-3 tesseractic honeycomb on a 4-sphere.
 It is related to the Euclidean 4-space (order-4) tesseractic honeycomb and paracompact hyperbolic honeycomb order-5 tesseractic honeycomb.

 As a configuration

 This configuration matrix represents the 5-cube.
 The rows and columns correspond to vertices, edges, faces, cells, and 4-faces.
 The diagonal numbers say how many of each element occur in the whole 5-cube.
 The nondiagonal numbers say how many of the column's element occur in or at the row's element.